wyomingw4w/wyomingw4w.org/_pages/financial.md

 at 866-372-7526.** The Wyoming Abortion Fund is a separate fund managed by Planned Parenthood, and like Women for Women, is specifically intended to help Wyoming residents afford an abortion.
 You are welcome to call them before or after calling us.
-The Wyoming Abortion Fund is open on Monday, Tuesday, and Friday.
 If you don't get through to a person, leave a message asking for assistance, and they will call you back.
 It is not unusual for a woman to receive funding from both funds if necessary.

 **When we provide assistance** we notify the clinic and pay them directly on your behalf.